 It finally happened: you’ve stayed on the Gold Coast so many times that the gorgeous golden sands of the beach are starting to look ordinary and dull.
 What do you do?
 Why, head inland to the Currumbin Rock Pools for a much-needed change of scenery, of course.
 Located about 20 minutes west of the township of the same name, these rock pools boast the same leafy surrounds and turquoise waters that make Queensland’s swimming holes worth the drive.
 Afterwards, head a little bit further down Currumbin Valley Road to get a look at the nearby Cougal Cascades, a waterfall accessible via a short hike.

 Hardly a secret for locals, but if idyllic azure waters are more your jam than being tumble-rolled in the breakers (after all, that hot new two piece is barely holding on as it is), seek out this stunning sandy spit on Tallebudgera Creek.
 Find a park north or south of the bridge and enter the leafy nature walk at the southern end of the Burleigh National Park headland.
 Follow the path for about 300 metres or half way around the point, popping out at a magical beach protected inside the breakwater.
 Backed by native sub-tropical rainforest and frequented by the odd bush turkey, if you can sneak in a visit mid-week this gem is pure heaven.

 We've also rounded up the best places to walk and hike around Brisbane.

-Image credit: Leonie Photograph, Tatiana Geris, Andy Z, Damian Dempsey, Leeroy Todd, Josh Withers
+Image credit: Tourism and Events Queensland, Tatiana Geris, Andy Z, Damian Dempsey, Leeroy Todd, Josh Withers